Women's field hockey in Australia: History

 Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
 Women's sport organisations had largely remained intact and were holding competitions during the war period.
 This structure survived in the post war period.
 Women's sport were not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.

 In January 1981, the Australian Institute of Sport opened.
 Field hockey, men's or women's, was not a sport that was part of the original group of sports represented by the institute.
 The sport was later included, with women being represented in equal numbers to their male peers.
 While the representation by gender would later be similar, space issues at the Australian Institute of Sport prevented some development when compared to the men's game.
 Hockey was originally based at the Australian Institute of Sport at a Perth-based headquarters.
 This arrangement was done with agreements between the institute, the Commonwealth government and the government of Western Australia.
 When hockey was first included at AIS, an initial committee was created which included a chairman from AIS, an AHA representative, an AWHA representative, a representative from WAIT, a representative from Western Australia's government and a sports medicine representative.
 At the onset, sixteen male players were awarded scholarships but zero female players were.

 Women's state teams have historically been coached by men.
 This means that there are many similarities in the style of play between the men and women's style of play on the local, state and national level.

 Governance

 The governance of women's field hockey in Australia began in 1907, when a New South Wales association was created.
 National governance came about on 2 July 1910 when the All Australian Women's Hockey Association was created.
 The first president of this organisation was Gwynneth Morris of Victoria.
 The national organisation became an affiliate of the All England Women's Hockey Association right away.
+Marie Montgomerie Hamilton who had led the New South Wales Hockey Association for over twenty years became the All-Australia chair from 1932 to 1934 and again from 1945 to 1954.

 In 2000, Women's Hockey Australia merged with the Australian Hockey Association to form Hockey Australia.

 In 1933, the New South Wales Amateur Women's Sport Council was created by Gwendolen Game.
 The organisation brought together all the women's sporting bodies on the state level.
 Sports represented included New South Wales's women's field hockey, cricket, women's basketball, baseball, rowing and vigoro.
 A similar organisation covering similar sports had been created in Victoria in 1931.